Doggerland: Discovery and investigation by archaeologists

 A skull fragment of a Neanderthal, dated at over 40,000 years old, was recovered from material dredged from the Middeldiep, some 10 mi off the coast of Zeeland, and exhibited in Leiden in 2009.
 In March 2010, it was reported that recognition of the potential archaeological importance of the area could affect the future development of offshore wind farms.
 In 2019, a flint flake partially covered in birch bark tar dredged up off the coast of the Netherlands provided valuable insight into Neanderthal technology and cognitive evolution.

-In 2012 the results of study of Doggerland by the universities of Birmingham, St Andrews, Dundee, and Aberdeen, including surveys of artefacts, were displayed at the Royal Society summer exhibition in London.
+In 2012, the results of a study of Doggerland by the universities of Birmingham, St Andrews, Dundee, and Aberdeen, including surveys of artefacts, were displayed at the Royal Society summer exhibition in London.
 Richard Bates of St Andrews University said:

-Since 2015 the University of Bradford's Europe's Lost Frontiers project has continued mapping the prehistoric landscapes of Doggerland and has used this data to direct a programme of extensive coring of marine palaeochannels.
-Sediment from the cores has provided sedimentary DNA as well as conventional environmental data and these will be used in a major computational modelling programme replicating colonisation of the submerged landscape.
+Since 2015, the University of Bradford's Europe's Lost Frontiers project has continued mapping the prehistoric landscapes of Doggerland and has used this data to direct a programme of extensive coring of marine palaeochannels.
+Sediment from the cores has provided sedimentary DNA and conventional environmental data.
+These will be used in a major computational modelling programme replicating colonisation of the submerged landscape.

-In 2019 a team of scientists from the University of Bradford and Ghent University found a hammerstone flint on the seabed 25 mi off the coast of Cromer, Norfolk, from a depth of 32 m, which could point to the existence of prehistoric settlements.
+In 2019, a team of scientists from the University of Bradford and Ghent University found a hammerstone flint on the seabed 25 mi off the coast of Cromer, Norfolk, from a depth of 32 m, which could point to the existence of prehistoric settlements.

+An internationally significant early Middle Palaeolithic assemblage from the southern North Sea was also discovered through aggregate dredging off the coast of Norfolk.
+The cultural material was found to be associated with a floodplain deposit of the now submerged Palaeo-Yare river system.

 Ancient artefacts have been found by beachcombers in material dredged from the sea bottom 13 km offshore and spread on a Dutch beach in 2012, as a coastal protection measure.